 The perfect end to a day-long city tour of Malacca is shopping and dinner at Jonker Street.
-As the sun starts setting, the street starts bustling with life.
-The street lights up as food stalls start operations, filling the air with mouthwatering smells and hawkers start shouting to sell their wares.
-From a quiet street, it starts to resemble a streetwide party with people eating, performing, selling and shopping!
+With the setting sun, the street starts bustling with life.
+The square lights up filling the air with mouthwatering smells as hawkers start shouting to sell their wares.
+It goes from being a quiet street in the day to resembling a party at night.

-The night market at Jonker Street on the weekends proves to be the perfect setting for the locals and tourist to mingle.
-There are ample varieties of food to help you eat like a local, sampling and nibbling everything available from the multiple hawker stalls and restaurants around.
+The night market at Jonker Street on the weekend proves to be the perfect setting for the locals and tourists to mingle.
+So, enough varieties in the food will help you eat like a local.
+Sample and nibble at the multiple hawker stalls and restaurants around.

-The quirky presentation and lip-smacking smell of the foods make you want to try and taste everything you see and smell.
-The entire street turns into a stage for performances and live music setups and truly lets you feel one with the locals and experience the old Malacca heritage vibe of the city.
+The quirky presentation and aromatic smell of the food will make you want to taste everything that catches the eye.
+The entire street turns into a stage with live performances and music events set up.
+The setting seems magical and will truly make you feel like a local.

 Shop till you drop

-Walking down the street ensure you keep your eyes on not only the food but also the merchandise available for sale.
-You can buy everything and anything here during the night market!
-The street is lined with antique shops, shops selling handicrafts, local art pieces, jewellery and a lot more!
-Since the night market offers a whole variety of street shopping be sure to haggle for the best prices.
+On your walk along the street ensure to keep an eye out on the merchandise available for sale.
+You can buy anything and everything during the night market.
+The street is lined with antique shops, shops selling handicrafts, local art pieces, jewellery and a lot more.
+The night market offers a whole variety of street shopping so haggle for the best prices.